CyberSecVoyage/gethash/README.md

 <h1>How to Generate Hash</h1>

 <h2>Description</h2>
-This is a simple demostration how I generate hash from a file downloaded from Visual Studio Code and check the hash on Visual studio Code to ensure the integrity of the file is not changed.
-If hash is provided on the site, you can search for the hash on VirusTotal to check if the file is malicious.
+This is a simple demostration how I generate hash from a file downloaded from Visual Studio Code, checking the generated hash against hash from the download page on Visual Studio Code to ensure the hash is the same.
+If source of download does not share its hash to check for integrity, checking the generated hash on VirusTotal can help to determine if the file is malicious.
 <br />

 <h2>Environments Used </h2>